Returning Member? Login to retrieve information from your previous registration.

 • Follow the NWSC Code of Conduct.

-• Have your swimmer arrive on time for practices and meets.
+• Ensure your swimmer arrives on time for practices and meets.

 • Do not distract the swimmers or coaches by interfering in practices or meets.

-• If you have a concern about how your swimmer is progressing, please make arrangements to meet with the coach privately.
+• If you have a concern about your swimmer's progress, please arrange to meet with a coach privately.

 • Volunteer at meets and team events.
-Every meet requires a huge number of volunteers from each team to operate smoothly.
+Every meet requires a significant number of volunteers from each team to operate smoothly.

 Meet Etiquette:

-• Respond in a timely manner for meet event and volunteer entries.
+• Respond in a timely manner to meet and volunteer entries.

-• If you are going to be late or absent from the meet you must report that to (1) the head coach, (2) the computer rep, and (3) your tent parent.
+• If you are going to be late or absent from a meet, you must report that to (1) the head coach, (2) the computer rep, and (3) your tent parent.
 Failure to do so often impacts relays and other swimmers.
-Coaches DO NOT have the ability to pass that information along in a timely manner the day of the meet.
+Coaches DO NOT have the ability to pass that information along in a timely manner on the day of the meet.

-• Show up to the meet at the required check-in time for each meet.
+• Show up to each meet at the required check-in time.

 • DO NOT film or take pictures from behind the blocks.